Doing Business for Good: Why We’re Getting Certified (and Why You Might Want To, Too)

 B Corp certification is the gold standard for measuring a business’s social and environmental impact.
 It looks at how you operate: your governance, supply chain, employee wellbeing, community contribution, and environmental footprint.

-What makes B Corp particularly inspiring is that it’s part of a global movement.
+It’s also part of a global movement.
 As B Corp describes it, these businesses are “leading a global movement for an inclusive, equitable and regenerative economy.”
-By joining that community, we’re aligning ourselves with organisations around the world that are actively building a fairer, more sustainable future through the way they do business every day.
+By joining that community, we’re aligning ourselves with organisations around the world who are actively building a fairer, more sustainable future.

 Social Traders